bonnom/Micro-manager-Arduino/README.md

 Also the digital output is 3.3V, most devices that work with 5V input also work fine with 3.3V input but this is not guaranteed.

+# Arduino32bitBoards device adapter (optional)
+A new Device Adapter for micro-manager is in development that offers more futures than the current Arduino device adapter.
+The device adapter is currently tested.
+Changes:
+* Added PWM control
+* Unified DAC and PWM
+* Changed unit of DAC/ PWM from "Volt" to "Power %" and the default scale to 0-100
+* Added three extra output channels to a total of 8

 ## Advantages of the sketches provided in this repo
 * Works on newer and faster boards, pin registers don't have to be used
 * Easier to adapt since pin registers aren't used